jaiverma/jaiverma.github.io/_posts/2020-07-01-joern-intro.markdown

 `f` reads a value using `ntohl` and returns it.
 `g` reads a value using `ntohl` but always returns 42.

-For this example, we are still looking for flows from calls to `ntohl` to the size argument of `memcpy`.
-But since Joern doesn't support inter-procedural taint analysis, we will have to write a query which will find such cases.
+For this example, we are still looking for flows from calls to `ntohl` to the size argument of `memcpy`. ~~But since Joern doesn't support inter-procedural taint analysis, we will have to write a query which will find such cases.~~ Although, Joern supports inter-procedural data-flow analyis, we'll write our own queries as an exercise.

 To do this, we can write a query like so: